- What Law School Is

-- The further down the rankings of law schools you go, the worse the job prospects.
-If you are planning to attend a third-tier, fourth-tier, or non-ABA accredited law school, there is a significant risk that you will never find a job as a lawyer.
+- The further down the rankings of law schools you go, the worse the national job prospects.
+If you are planning to attend a third-tier, fourth-tier, or non-ABA accredited law school, there is a significant risk that you will not find immediate work as a lawyer in a larger city.

 - Most people need to borrow large amounts of money to pay for law school.
 If you are not able to find a good-paying job after you graduate, you may be saddled with that debt for a long, long time.
 As you’ll see in the next section, you could easily be paying more than $1,000 a month for decades.

 Of course, some people who graduate and get good jobs ultimately discover that they don’t like being attorneys.
 In general, the higher the pay, the longer the hours and the higher the stress level, and the harder the challenge of striking a healthy work-life balance.

 You should seriously consider NOT going to law school if any of the following apply to you: